« Gorgeous playing, lots of imagination – everything! Superb instrumentalist »

 With a doctorate completed with distinction under the guidance of Jutta Puchhammer and Juan-Miguel Hernandez, Cynthia’s musical journey began at the age of 16 when she enrolled at the CNSMD in Lyon.
 She further refined her skills at the Colburn School in Los Angeles.
 Driven by a passion for learning, Cynthia had the privilege of working with renowned violists such as Hartmut Rhode, Gilad Karni, Hariold Schlichtig, and Maxim Rysanov.
 Despite the COVID-19 pandemic causing the cancellation of her participation in the Prussia Cove festival twice, Cynthia had previously performed at the Pacific Music Festival in 2018.

-A prize-winner in many national competitions (Lempdes, Toulouse, Mouans-Sartoux), she also won the Mécénat Musical Société Général competition in 2015 which allowed her to play on a Von Baehr viola for three years.
-Cynthia plays today on a Kalata viola made in 2016 and on a bow made by Arnaud Suard in 2008.
+Recipient of several national awards, including the Lempdes, Toulouse, and Mouans-Sartoux competitions, Cynthia proudly won the Mécénat Musical Société Général competition in 2015.
+This prize granted her the opportunity to play on a Von Baehr viola for three years.
+Presently, Cynthia performs on a Kalata viola crafted in 2016 and on a bow made by Arnaud Suard in 2008.